Ibsley

-Ibsley is a village in Hampshire, England.
+Ibsley is a village and former civil parish, now in the parish of Ellingham, Harbridge and Ibsley, in the New Forest district, in Hampshire, England.
 It is about 2.5 miles (4 km) north of the town of Ringwood.
-It is in the civil parish of Ellingham, Harbridge and Ibsley.
+In 1931 the parish had a population of 228.

 Overview

 The village of Ibsley lies to the east of the River Avon on the main road between Ringwood and Fordingbridge, and has some picturesque thatched cottages.
 To the southeast is a series of lakes known collectively as Blashford Lakes, which have been created as the result of sand and gravel extraction since the 1950s.

-Ibsley was a civil parish until 1974, when the parish was amalgamated with the parishes of Ellingham and Harbridge.
+On 1 April 1932 the parish was abolished and merged with Harbridge to form "Harbridge and Ibsley".
 The hamlets of South Gorley, Furze Hill, and Mockbeggar were all part of Ibsley parish.

 History

 Ibsley is listed in the Domesday Book of 1086 when it was held by a certain Ralph from Hugh de Port.
 The name of the settlement at that time was Tibeslei and it means "Tibb(i)'s wood/clearing".
 In the 14th century Ibsley was split into two moieties divided between John atte Bere and William de Melbury.

 That part which John atte Bere had owned was by the end of the 14th century in the possession of William Stourton.
 His son John, who later became the 1st Baron Stourton, inherited the estate in 1414.
 It then descended with the Baron Stourtons, until William Stourton, 7th Baron Stourton sold the manor in 1544 to Robert White, from whom it descended with Rockford in Ellingham to the Beconshaws and Lisles.
 In the 19th century it was sold to the second Earl of Normanton, and became annexed to the Somerley estate.

 That part which William de Melbury had owned had by the 16th century passed to the Berkley family.
 John Berkeley sold the manor to William Batten in 1556.
 It was sold to Jeremiah Cray in 1697.
 It stayed with the Cray family in the 18th century, but by the 19th century it was joined to the other manor, and also became part of the Somerley estate.

 The church of Saint Martin was rebuilt in 1832, replacing an earlier 17th-century church.
 It is of brick with some stone dressings.
 It is now deconsecrated and was in use as an art gallery as of 2008.

-A bridge across the river avon was built in the first part of the 19th century.It was almost completely rebuilt in 1930.
+A bridge across the river avon was built in the first part of the 19th century.
+It was almost completely rebuilt in 1930.
 It is largely made from Purbeck stone and crosses the river with three arches.